wbeebe/arduino/AdafruitFeather32u4RobotRover/README.md

 It was tested using the Adafruit Bluefruit LE Connect app, Version 3.3.2, on both iOS (12.1) and Android (7.1).

 It is written to move the Mini Robot and to play back four melodies via the bottons provided by the Adafruit app.

-It is written in C++.
+Written in C++, the code is organized as a collection of classes that broadly parallel the hardware construction of the robot.
+For example there is a Motor class, a Comms (for Bluetooth LE communication) class, there's a Melody class (to play simple tunes), and the INO class that names the project and ties it all together.

 ## Avialable Files